search

 Saturday 6:59 a.m.

-Please note that Exness will send a notification regarding the switch to Daylight Saving Time to the email address you have registered in your Personal Area.
-This information is also available in the "News Topics" section, so please check there as needed.
+Please note that Exness will send a notification regarding the switch to daylight saving time to the email address you have registered in your Personal Area.
+This information is also available in theNews Topicssection, so please check there as needed.

-Exness Christmas and New Year's Trading Hours
+Exness Christmas and Year-End/New Year Trading Hours

-At Exness, trading may be suspended or trading hours may be shortened during global holidays such as Christmas and the New Year, as many markets—particularly in major countries—are closed during these periods.
-Around Christmas and the New Year, the number of market participants decreases significantly, leading to a sharp drop in liquidity.
-Since this makes the market prone to sudden fluctuations and widening spreads, please exercise caution when trading or holding positions during this period.
+At Exness, trading may be suspended or trading hours may be shortened on global holidays such as Christmas and the New Year, as many markets—particularly in major countries—are closed during these periods.Around Christmas and the New Year, the number of market participants decreases significantly, leading to a sharp drop in liquidity.
+Since this makes the market more prone to sudden price fluctuations and widening spreads, you should exercise caution when trading or holding positions overnight during this period.

-Exness will send a notice regarding changes to trading hours during the Christmas and New Year’s holidays to the email address registered in your Personal Area.
-Please be sure to check the News Topics” section as well, and take note of these changes when trading or holding open positions.
+Exness will send a notice regarding changes to trading hours during the Christmas and New Year’s holidays to the email address you have registered in your Personal Area.
+This information is also available in the News Topicssection, so please be sure to check it and take appropriate precautions regarding trading and holding open positions.

-Exness’s trading platforms, MT4 (MetaTrader 4) and MT5 (MetaTrader 5), display times in Greenwich Mean Time (GMT+0).
-Since Japan is 9 hours behind Greenwich Mean Time, you can convert the times displayed on MT4 and MT5 to Japan Standard Time by adding 9 hours.
+Exness’s trading platforms, MT4 (MetaTrader 4) and MT5 (MetaTrader 5), display times in Greenwich Mean Time (GMT+0).Since Japan is 9 hours behind Greenwich Mean Time, you can convert the time displayed on MT4/MT5 to Japan time by adding 9 hours to it.

 Time Difference Between Exness MT4/MT5 Display Time and Japan Standard Time